Aadhitya-12007/MSP430-Codes/README.md

 # MSP430-Codes
-Bare Metal programming sample codes for TI MSP430G2553
+Bare Metal programming sample codes for TI MSP430G2553 coded using Texas Instruments Code Composer Studio

 I've also provided the HEX based output along with the Proteus Execution screenshot of these codes!